 Do you have any old pennies on hand?
 If so then you could have some copper pennies.
-These are pre-1982 pennies that contain 95% copper.
+The pre-1982 pennies are 95% copper.
 Because of their copper content, these coins are worth about twice their face value.
-The modern pennies after 1982 are 97.5% zinc and only 2.5% copper.
+The modern pennies after the year 1982 are 97.5% zinc and only 2.5% copper.

 Copper pennies are getting harder to find as people are searching their change and storing the pre-1982 pennies.
 Learn more about these coins below.

 - Where to Find Copper Pennies

 Copper and Zinc pennies can look roughly the same.
 It can be hard to tell because the Lincoln Memorial Design has both copper and zinc coins.

 The easiest way to tell the difference is to check the date.
 However there are a few different tests you can do.